-Commercials and TV shows have shown a silly scenario where a hardworking administrator is almost finished with his or her “in” box and next thing you know, someone shows up with a brand new pile that is more than should be humanly possible to finish.
+Commercials and TV shows have shown a silly scene where a hardworking administrator is almost finished with his or her “in” box and next thing you know, someone shows up with a brand new pile that is more than should be humanly possible to finish.
 It isn’t hard to imagine something on even a grander scale when it comes to managing data within the healthcare industry.
 This is why data management in the healthcare industry is very important and it is necessary that every healthcare organization masters it.

 At moments there are millions of bytes of data is being taken in and stored for later use by those organizations.
 Data of this magnitude is called Big Data and as the name implies it is a big deal.
-What makes it even more complicated is that the data isn’t all in simple form, such as intake paperwork where the information is basic letters, numbers and checked boxes.
+What makes it even more complicated is that the data isn’t all in simple forms, such as intake paperwork where the information is basic letters, numbers and checked boxes.
 Think about all that goes into a medical file, things like x-rays, MRI, physician’s notes, copy of insurance card, lab tests, prescriptions, and so much more.
-The paperwork can be quite overwhelming All of this information provides a bigger picture when it comes to treating other patients, but not unless it can be tapped and analyzed.
-This is where the data management aspect of healthcare information plays a huge role.
+The paperwork can be quite overwhelming All of this information provides a bigger picture when it comes to treating other patients, but not unless it can be tapped and analyzed and an accurate and timely manner.

 Patterns found within data are hidden in the structured and unstructured data being collected and saved by organizations.
 It contains vital information to help: